UsabilityDynamics/node-object-validation/Readme.md

 ## Module Methods

   - create( config ): Creates and returns new instance of Object Validation.
+  - validate( target, schema ): Creates and returns new instance of Object Validation.
+  - keys( target, schema ): Get keys to affected properties.
   - mixin( target ): Adds the prototypal methods of Object Validation to a target object.
   - set( key, value ): Set a setting to instance meta.
 To set default setting use 'defaults' as key.
   - get( key ): Get a meta value.